Your Enneagram Type is How You Cope with Trauma

 Healing with a Trauma-Informed Enneagram Therapist

 In my practice as a North Carolina therapist, I work with individuals who are ready to break generational cycles of trauma.
 These "cycle breakers" are committed to changing the unhealthy patterns inherited from their families.
-They seek healthier relationships, better communication, and a deeper sense of self-trust.
-Using the Enneagram as a therapeutic tool, we unpack childhood trauma and find new ways of coping that align with your authentic self.
+They seek healthier relationships, improved communication, and a deeper sense of self-trust.
+Using the Enneagram as a therapeutic tool, we explore childhood trauma and create new ways of coping that align with your authentic self.

-I incorporate somatic techniques and body-based practices, particularly from the Embodiment Tradition of the Enneagram, to help clients process trauma on a physical level.
-Trauma often gets stored in the body, and somatic work can be transformative in helping you release it and access your type’s natural resilience.
+I incorporate somatic techniques and body-based practices, drawing specifically from the Embodiment Tradition of the Enneagram, to help clients process trauma on a physical level.
+Trauma often manifests and gets stored in the body, and somatic work can be profoundly effective in releasing this tension and accessing your type’s inherent resilience.
+Over years of working with clients, I have personally developed many of these somatic techniques, tailored to help each Enneagram type overcome the most challenging aspects of their personality patterns and support meaningful growth.

 Work with an Enneagram Therapist in North Carolina